amankumar100/How-to-use/How to use Github Desktop.md

 ![1](https://github.com/user-attachments/assets/232e6254-f162-4802-98ef-0aec117f13b5)

-### Step 10: Suppose you want to contribute a code of fibonacci series, so you may create a branch name fibonacci-series
+### Step 10: Suppose you want to contribute a code of fibonacci series, so you may create a branch named fibonacci-series

 ![2](https://github.com/user-attachments/assets/4a967421-e73c-41e6-a496-aaa29244d858)